PaologGithub/UrsinaForMobile/docs/step5/customizing-assets.md

     ```
 2) Get all your assets in a list by writing this in your terminal:
     ```bash
-    # I imagine you are at the repo root
+    # I assume you are at the repo root
     cd src
     cd game
     cd assets